ScooloV/bbpedia/docs/death_zone/a_load_of_balls.md

 Finally, should the ball leave the pitch for any reason, the Sprite will escape with its prize.
 A replacement ball is used for the throw-in and these rules cease to apply.

 ### (6) MASTER-HEWN BALL
 *What's wrong with a little ornamentation?
 Oh, it feels a little weightier than normal, does it?
 That must be the gemstones!
-This ball definittely isn't hewn from solid granite and encased in the finest gromril.
+This ball definitely isn't hewn from solid granite and encased in the finest gromril.
 Not at all!*

 Every time the Master-hewn Ball deviates, it will move only D3 squares in a direction determined by rolling a D8 and referring to the Random Direction template, rather than moving the usual D6 squares.
 Additionally, it does not scatter as a result of a 'Changing Weather' result on the Kick-off Event table.